-An old-fashioned revival meeting is to be held Monday in the Birney School, Nichols avenue between Talbert and Howard streets S.E., under the auspices of the Barry Farms Citizens' Association and the Barry Farm Civilian Defense group, 1942 Hillsdale Citizens' Plea Due to Actidents on Nichols Avenue.
-The Hillsdale Citizens' Association made a plea for better lights along Nichols avenue at a meeting held Monday night in the Birney School, Nichols avenue and Howard road, noting the recent number of traffic accidents there.
-1927
+An old-fashioned revival meeting is to be held Monday in the Birney School, Nichols avenue Talbert and Howard streets S.E., under the auspices of the Barry Farms Citizens' Association and the Barry Farm Civilian Defense group, 1942

-The Rev. William O. Rooma, jr., rector of Emmanuel Episcopal Church, conducted a special service yesterday afternoon at St. Phillip's Chapel, in Hillsdale, assisted in this service by the choir of his church.
-1914
+The Rev. William O. Roome, jr., rector of Emmanuel Episcopal Church, conducted a special service yesterday afternoon at St. Phillip's Chapel, in Hillsdale, assisted in this service by the choir of his church.